 2003 - Announced single-family lending Quick Decision, Homes for Heroes program, and reinstituted manual loan preapproval.
 Welcomed Antonio Riley as the new Executive Director.

 2002 - Introduced Home Plus, a new supplemental Home-mortgage package that provides borrowers at purchase with a line of credit that can be used for down payment and closing costs and for repairs or improvements in the first two years of ownership.

 2000 - Introduced a special low-rate mortgage loan for rural counties.
-The Affordable Housing Tax Credit program earmarked 5 percent of the year's total allocation to rural development, and half of all multifamly loans were to developments located in rural Wisconsin.
+The Low-Income Housing Tax Credit (LIHTC) program earmarked 5 percent of the year's total allocation to rural development, and half of all multifamily loans were to developments located in rural Wisconsin.

 1999 - Closed more than $52 million of multifamily housing loans.
 Guaranteed more than $1 million of loans through an emergency program to assist financially distressed pork producers.

 1998 - Started single family in-fill housing programs in Green Bay, Milwaukee and Superior.
 Made grants to provide temporary housing for Sheboygan flood victims and Door County tornado victims.
 Integrated customer advisory committees into improvement processes for all products.

 1997 - New Rental Improvement Loan offered in Milwaukee.
 The Clean Air, Ozone Protection, Agricultural Chemical Spill, Non-point Source Pollution, Contract, Tourism and Target Area Funds, were consolidated into Small Business Guarantee.
 Models for the Lindsay Heights factory built housing in Milwaukee's central city were built and opened for customers.